 As a company listed in Qatar Stock Exchange, IQ is exempt from tax under Law 17 of 2014 (replacing Law 20 of 2008).
 Industry tax practice has developed such that this exemption extends to subsidiaries, associates and joint ventures of listed companies.
-Any tax clauses agreed under a joint venture agreement ("JVA") and approved by the Ministry of Finance / General Tax Authority ("GTA") will take precedence over the Qatar tax law.
-The main joint ventures of the Group (QAFAC, QAPCO, and QAFCO) are subject to different income tax arrangements and they adopt different accounting practices for the recognition of the tax due to GTA.
+Any tax clauses agreed under a joint venture agreement ("JVA") and approved by the Ministry of Finance / General Tax Authority ("GTA") will take precedence over the Qatar tax arrangements and they adopt different accounting practices for the recognition of the tax due to GTA.